"He finish work": Video as Akpi teases new song ‘Baby Oil’ days after release

-Burna Boy: Speed Darlington Drops Song on Detention, Finds Illustrator to Draw 1000 Baby Oil Bottles
+Speed Darlington Drops Song on Detention, Searches For Illustrator to Draw 1000 Baby Oil Bottles

 - Speed Darlington has dropped a new song about his ordeal in police custody days after his return to social media